-Hysterosalpingography: A special X-ray procedure in which a small amount of fluid is placed into the uterus and fallopian tubes to detect abnormal changes in their size and shape or to determine whether the tubes are blocked.
+Hysterosalpingography: A special X-ray procedure in which a small amount of fluid is placed into the uterus and fallopian tubes to find abnormal changes or to see if the tubes are blocked.

-Hysteroscopy: A procedure in which a slender device, the hysteroscope, is inserted into the uterus through the cervix to view the inside of the uterus or perform surgery.
+Hysteroscopy: A procedure in which a lighted telescope is inserted into the uterus through the cervix to view the inside of the uterus or perform surgery.

-Luteinizing Hormone (LH): A hormone produced by the pituitary gland that helps an egg to mature and be released.
+Luteinizing Hormone (LH): A hormone made in the pituitary gland that helps an egg to be released from the ovary.

-Scrotum: The external genital sac in the male that contains the testes.
+Scrotum: The external genital sac in the male that contains the testicles.

 Semen: The fluid made by male sex glands that contains sperm.